• Sell Your Mineral Rights

 Lease

 Once the company has decided to drill a well, they hire a landman (or a team of landmen) to locate the unleashed mineral owners.
-Landmen review the county's deed records to determine who owns the mineral rights and how much they own.
-If sufficient mineral owners can be located, the landman will attempt to contact each and negotiate an oil and gas lease.
+Landmen review the county’s deed records to determine who owns the mineral rights and how much they own.
+If sufficient mineral owners can be located, the landman will attempt to contact each and negotiate an oil and gas lease

 Title Opinion

-Order Well Site Title Opinion
+Well Site Title Opinion

 Before a well is drilled, the company will order a Drillsite Title Opinion from an attorney.
 The title opinion lists list the ownership interest for each of the Royalty Interest (RI), Non-Participating Royalty Interest (NPRI), Overriding Royalty Interest (ORRI), and Working Interest (WI), and surface owners.

-Drill a Well
+Drill

-Drill the Well
+Drill the Well(s)

 After leasing the mineral rights and securing the Division Order Title Opinion, it's time to drill the well.
 The drill site becomes the well site.
 Drilling can take days or months, depending on a variety of factors.
 Once a well is producing oil and gas, the status of the minerals becomes "producing".

-Sell the Oil and Gas
+Sell the Oil, Gas, and Other Products

 E&P companies negotiate contracts to sell or "market" the oil, gas, and other products.
 The price may include the cost of transportation or "marketing".